Bangladesh Nationalist Party: Ideology

-Ziaur Rahman thought that he would do a particular politics based on Bangladesh which the left to the Islamists would be united.
-As a result, he would work forward keeping distance from those who believed in Bengali nationalism or the spirit of the Liberation War.
+According to Bangladeshi American political analyst Ali Riaz, the BNP's political philosophy is largely influenced by a combination of nationalism, cultural conservatism and a "pro-Islamic identity in opposition to the Awami League's secular Bengali nationalism".

-According to the political analyst Maruf Mallick, BNP was founded as a centre-left, liberal and social democratic political party and the party's early political and economic policy was inspired by the Western European social liberal politics.
+On the other hand, according to the pro-BNP political analyst Maruf Mallick, the party was founded as centre-left, liberal and social democratic, and its early political and economic policy was inspired by the Western European social liberal politics.